MeveraStudios/Synapse/README.md

 ## 📄 License

 This project is licensed under a very permissive Attribution License.
-You may use, modify, and distribute the code for any purpose, but you must mention "Synapse by Mevera Studio" in your documentation, source code, or distribution materials if you copy or use substantial portions of this code.
+You may use, modify, and distribute the code for any purpose, but you must mention "Synapse by Mevera Studios" in your documentation, source code, or distribution materials if you copy or use substantial portions of this code.

 See the [LICENSE](LICENSE) file for details.